 Recent studies have demonstrated that the androgen-regulated protease TMPRSS2 is required for SARS-CoV2 entry into host cells.
 This suggests that inhibiting the TMPRSS2 protease or its expression may be an effective treatment for COVID19.

-This will be the first of a 2-part series by the Prostate Cancer Foundation (PCF) Global Knowledge Exchange on this topic.
-In this first webinar, the speakers will briefly discuss their recent research on TMPRSS2 biology, treatment ideas for SARS-CoV2 infection, followed by discussion / Q & A.
+This was the first of a 2-part series by the Prostate Cancer Foundation (PCF) Global Knowledge Exchange on this topic.
+In this first webinar, the speakers briefly discussed their recent research on TMPRSS2 biology, treatment ideas for SARS-CoV2 infection, followed by discussion / Q & A.

 Dr. Christina Jamieson (University of California, San Diego)

 Dr. Carlos Cordon-Cardo (Mount Sinai School of Medicine)